Moss-aGal proven effective and safe

 from Fabry Disease

-Moss-aGal, our lead product, will be the first enzyme replacement treatment of Fabry disease based on moss that exhibits optimized N-glycosylation patterns of the protein alpha-galactosidase A. Studies in mice show that this translates into enhanced cellular uptake and favourable organ distribution.
+Moss-aGal will be the first enzyme replacement treatment of Fabry disease produced in moss that exhibits optimized N-glycosylation patterns of the protein alpha-galactosidase A. Studies in mice show that this translates into enhanced cellular uptake and favourable organ distribution.

 Fabry disease is a rare genetic lysosomal storage disorder that is caused by deficient activity – subnormal or absent – of the lysosomal enzyme α-galactosidase A. Absence of the enzyme leads to progressive accumulation of glycosphingolipids, predominantly ceramide trihexoside (CTH or Gb3), in most tissues and cell types, particularly the vascular endothelial and smooth-muscle cells leading to various symptoms including excruciating pain, ischaemia and infarction.
 Fabry disease affects about 1–5 in 10,000 people worldwide.